chinmaygarg13/Digital-Humanities/README.md

 Time: around 3:00 AM, 27 Nov 2019

 3. Pregnancy Test Kits - The tiny sticks of Hope.
-History and Working Priciple of Pregnancy Test Kits - A very succussful biosensor.
+History and Working Principle of Pregnancy Test Kits - A very successful biosensor.
 Also, how Pee for Pregnancy became the norm.
 Subject: Biosensors.
 Time: around 9:00 PM, 20 Jan 2020

+4. The Manifesto of "Caste"-Struggle.
+Relevance of the Marxist theories in the context of the Indian Caste System.
+Subject: Sociocultural Theories.
+Time: 11:00 PM, 13 Feb 2020

 TO-DO: convert .docx to .md
 (Note for myself: 2 spaces for next line.)